 Parsippany Dram Shop Lawyer Defines New Jersey Dram Shop Laws

-New Jersey dram shop laws were put in place to protect victims injured by those who were irresponsibly served alcohol by either a public facing entity or a social host.
+New Jersey dram shop laws were put in place to protect victims injured by those who were irresponsibly served alcohol by either a public-facing entity or a social host.
 In other words, bars, restaurants, and any other purveyors of alcohol may be deemed partially liable for the actions of their guests.
-Pursuant to the New Jersey Revised Statutes, Section 2A:22A-5- conditions for recovery of damages, the following must be true in order for victims to pursue financial compensation through a personal injury claim:
+Pursuant to the New Jersey Revised Statutes, Section 2A:22A-5- conditions for the recovery of damages, the following must be true in order for victims to pursue financial compensation through a personal injury claim:

 The server must have acted negligently.
-Our Parsippany dram shop attorney may prove negligence in a number of different ways dependent on the exact nature of the incident.
+Our Parsippany dram shop attorney may prove negligence in a number of different ways depending on the exact nature of the incident.
 Commonly, server negligence involves serving an obviously intoxicated individual, a minor, or an individual who was known to be dangerous.

 The injurious accident must have been reasonably foreseeable.
 When drunk driving is involved, it is generally presumed that any future car accident is reasonably foreseeable.
 However, there certainly are exceptions.